vinteum-bdl/task-test-the-test/README.md

     - Your change SHOULD NOT break more than one test.
 3. Submit your commit as a diff using `git show <commit hash>`
     - Submit this diff as a text file (e.g. break_feature_abortnode.diff) in the main branch of your classroom repository.
+    - Do not commit anything else to your repository.
+In particular, do not copy the Bitcoin Core source code into this repo.

 You do NOT need to run the [unit tests](https://github.com/bitcoin/bitcoin/blob/v29.1/src/test/README.md) or the extended tests (`test_runner --extended`) for this exercise.